difactory/DF/docs/AVATAR-JLL/JLL_challenge.md

 The [target position](#trajectories) is the same as for the other challenges, i.e. the hole of Workpiece_1.

-**Output:** 1) Description of the workflow to generate the trajectory, including a) choice of the tool/method, b) setup of the scene, c) generation of the trajectory, d) exporting the trajectory to a text-based format, e) screenshots;
+**Output:** 1) Description of the workflow to generate the trajectory, including a) choice of the tool/method, b) setup of the scene, c) generation of the trajectory, d) exporting the trajectory to a text-based format;
 2) Trajectory of the robot in a text-based format (e.g. similarly to the [input trajectories of Challenge#1](#trajectory).

 ### Task T.3.2
 Elaborate the trajectory prepared in Task [T.3.1.](#task-t31) and generate an animation that can be played in the selected VR environment (e.g. [animation for VEB.js](JLL_doc#242-robot-animation-in-vr-environment)).

-**Output:** 1) animation files of the trajectory for VEB.js or equivalent configuration of a different VR environment to play the animations.
+**Output:** Animation file of the trajectory for VEB.js or equivalent configuration of a different VR environment to play the animations.

 ### Task T.3.3
 Visually check the animation behaviour in the selected VR environment.

-**Output:** 1) Video of the trajectory in the selected VR environment.
+**Output:** Video of the trajectory in the selected VR environment.

 ### Task T.3.4.
 Assess the execution of the trajectories in terms of distance from the target and possible collisions.

-**Output:** 1) Duration of the trajectory; 2) Does the trajectory reach the goal (yes/no)?; 3) Distance of the tip of the *Tool* from the local origin of *Workpiece_1*; 4) Identification of possible collisions of the robot or tool with other assets.
+**Output:** 1) Does the trajectory reach the goal (yes/no)?; 2) Identification of possible collisions of the robot or tool with other assets; 3) Distance of the tip of the *Tool* from the local origin of *Workpiece_1*.